-With 142,749 people, 55,633 houses or apartments, and a median cost of homes of $95,208, house prices in Syracuse are some of the most affordable in New York as well as the nation.
+With a population of 142,749, 55,306 total housing units (homes and apartments), and a median house value of $94,651, house prices in Syracuse are some of the most affordable in New York as well as the nation.

-Relative to New York, our data show that Syracuse's latest annual appreciation rate is lower than 60% of the other cities and towns in New York.
+Relative to New York, our data show that Syracuse's latest annual appreciation rate is higher than 50% of the other cities and towns in New York.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Syracuse differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Syracuse - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Syracuse real estate investment or home purchase decisions.